Your guide to right to rent checks in England

 When you've checked the applicant's documents, you'll need to keep records of this check, with the date it took place, and keep that information for at least a year after the tenancy ends.

-Landlords and agents are not allowed to "mandate how an individual proves their right to rent."
+Landlords and agents are not allowed to "mandate how an individual proves their Right to Rent."
 If a tenant is eligible for a manual check and they prefer this method, landlords and agents must accept their tenant's choice.

 Using the Home Office Landlord Checking Service

 If the applicant doesn't have the necessary documents, you can use the Home Office Landlord Checking Service to conduct the check.
 You can request this check by completing an online form.
-You'll need to keep a record of the certificate of application, and should wait until receiving an answer before starting the tenancy agreement.
+You'll need to keep a record of the certificate of application and wait until receiving an answer before starting the tenancy agreement.

-You'll receive either a positive or negative response from the Home Office on whether your applicant has the right to rent the property or, if the service hasn't considered your request after two working days, you'll receive confirmation that you can let your property to the applicant, valid for 12 months.
+You'll receive either a positive or negative response from the Home Office on whether your applicant has the Right to Rent the property or, if the service hasn't considered your request after two working days, you'll receive confirmation that you can let your property to the applicant, valid for 12 months.

 Using the Home Office online service